actix/actix-website/docs/extractors.md

 <CodeBlock example="extractors" file="path_one.rs" section="path-one" />

 It is also possible to extract path information to a type that implements the `Deserialize` trait from `serde` by matching dynamic segment names with field names.
-Here is an equivalent example that uses `serde` instead of a tuple type.
+Here is an equivalent example that uses a deserialization struct using `serde` (make sure to enable its `derive` feature) instead of a tuple type.

 <CodeBlock example="extractors" file="path_two.rs" section="path-two" />